Chran/ECS-165b/README.txt

 Christopher Chan
 Brian Oh

+ABOUT:
+	This is a project done in ECS 165b (databases).
+This program is used to build a database from the ground up.
+We used a google's BTree Map as a way to store indices for user input data.
+We support the CREATE TABLE, INSERT INTO ...
+VALUES, SELECT...FROM...WHERE (joins within WHERE clause) functions for this program.

 HOW TO RUN THE PROGRAM:
 	Typing 'make' compiles all relevant files and also calls flex/bison.
 	Typing 'make run' runs the executable.